RonaRosal/Fertiliser_Problem/README.md

-# FertiliserPeoblem
+# Fertiliser Problem
-Compute for the amount of fertiliser to be used.
+Computes for the amount of fertiliser to be used.

--- PROBLEM TO SOLVE
+#Problem Description
 A farmer needs to select fertiliser for her crops.
 She has access to two different types of fertiliser.
 Type A contains 30% nitrogen and 20% phosphate.
 Type B contains 10% nitrogen and 40% phosphate.
 Supposing that a particular crop needs n kilograms of nitrogen in total, and p kilograms of phosphate in total, how